Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgGovMint"></a>

 ### MsgGovMint
-MsgGovMint represents a message to mint coins to the treasury.
+MsgGovMint is the Msg/GovMint request type.

 | Field | Type | Label | Description |